 Maintaining physical activity benefits both the body and the mind.

-Healthy adults should engage in at least 30 minutes of physical activity per day and healthy children (5-17 years) at least one hour.
+Healthy adults should do at least 30 minutes of physical activity a day and healthy children (5-17 years) at least one hour.

 These recommendations can make it easier for you:

-- Set an hour for your daily physical activity.
+- Set a time for your daily physical activity.

-- Take regular breaks by alternating sitting down and getting up.
-You can also do stretches.
+- Take regular breaks by alternating sitting and standing.
+You can also stretch.

-- Practice activities such as dance, dynamic video games, housework or play with your children.
+- Practice activities such as dancing, dynamic video games, household chores or playing with your children.

 - Sleep enough

 Lack of sleep impacts physical and mental health.
-It also lowers your immune system's ability to fight infection.
+It also reduces your immune system's ability to fight infections.

-In general, adults need about 7 hours of good-quality sleep a night.
+In general, adults need about 7 hours of good quality sleep per night.

-If you have trouble sleeping deep that amount of time or suffer from chronic insomnia, prioritize your healthy sleep habits:
+If you have trouble sleeping deeply for that amount of time or suffer from chronic insomnia, prioritize your healthy sleep habits:

 You may find yourself in an extreme situation such as the global pandemic or in your regular dynamics.
 You will ALWAYS be tempted to slide down a slide into the deep pool of bad habits.

-You must be alert to your environment and your emotions so that you can neutralize any slip, before it is too late.
+You must be alert to your environment and your emotions so that you can neutralize any slip-up before it is too late.

-Take care and keep yours protected from the inside out.
-Give it yes you can!
+Take care of yourself and keep your loved ones protected from the inside out.
+Come on, yes you can!

-And if you want to learn more about how to make it easier and more effective to practice your healthy habits, there is a lot of information on our blog that can help you.
+And if you want to delve deeper into how to make practicing your healthy habits easier and more effective, there is a lot of information on our blog that can help you.